wangarcher/ibuki-v2/doc/data_input_format.md

 ### ibuki jointname
 1st row. **Don't edit**.
 ### Time (s)
-1st column.
+1st column. **Current time(time passed from the very beginning)**, NOT the time interval from the last frame. e.g., 4.2 at line 9 means 4.2 seconds from the beginning of the motion.

 Please keep the time intervals bigger(or equals to) than 0.02s.

 ### Unit(degree) of the value
 This .csv file use **rad** as input value.